dwgan/blog/index.md

 In recent years, deep learning technology have dramatically change the world.
 The rapid rise of ChatGPT has changed how people solve problems and strengthened the positive view of artificial intelligence.
 This change has brought a lot of investment into the field, attracting more researchers to AI.
 New technologies are appearing every month, increasing competition in the industry.
 As a result, professionals need to keep updating their skills to avoid falling behind.

 Since I have experience on Image Compressed Sensing, I turned my interest to Deep Image Processing.
 I am recently interested in newest model that can perform Efficient Representation and Low Complexity.
-I have kept updating newest model that recent proposed, like [Mamba](https://arxiv.org/abs/2312.00752), KAN ([Kolmogorov-arnold **networks**](https://arxiv.org/abs/2404.19756)) etc.
+I have kept updating newest model that recent proposed, like [Mamba](https://arxiv.org/abs/2312.00752), [KAN](https://arxiv.org/abs/2404.19756) etc.

 ### [**Mamba**]({{ site.baseurl }}{% post_url 2024-06-28-Mamba %})